CamilaRosas15/Practica1-de-calidad-ROT/README.md

 ```

 After modifying the `.npmrc` file, you need to run `pnpm install` again to ensure that the dependencies are installed correctly.

+## Want to Contribute or Share Feedback?

+We're community-powered and always eager to hear from you!
+Right now, we're focused on growing our user base and collecting feedback.

+You can help by:

+- Sharing the site with friends or communities
+- Tracking your own job applications
+- Sharing your interview or online assessment experiences
+- Suggesting features or improvements
+- Contributing to design, UX, dev or content improvements
+- Helping verify or improve company and job data
+- Reporting bugs or issues

+> [!TIP]
+> If you notice missing or incorrect data (e.g. a job location or company name), feel free to reach out directly.
+> For example, if you're adding a job you applied to and the location you're looking for isn't listed
+— like **"Seattle, WA, USA"** — let us know.
+As long as the job posting clearly mentions **"Seattle, WA, USA"**, we can add it.

+Whether you have feedback, want to help, or simply have a question — [contact us directly](https://didtheyghost.me/contact?utm_source=githubrepo&utm_medium=contact)